pfsense/docs/source/nat/index.rst

 In practice the most common use of NAT is to allow a private LAN to communicate with the public Internet (outbound NAT) and to allow access to servers on the private LAN from the Internet (port forwards).

-.. seealso:: A more detailed discussion of NAT is available in the `Wikipedia article on NAT`_.

 The NAT settings in pfSense are accessed via the **Firewall > NAT** menu in the WebGUI.